DevExpress-Examples/wpf-mvvm-framework-ui-services-eventtocommand/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T142075)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Use the EventToCommand Behavior to Execute a Command when an Event is Raised
+# Use the EventToCommand Behavior to Execute Commands when an Event is Raised

 The [EventToCommand](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.EventToCommand) [behavior](https://docs.devexpress.com/WPF/17442/mvvm-framework/behaviors) allows you to bind an event to a command.
-In this case, the bound command is invoked like an event handler when the event is raised.
+When used, the bound command is invoked like an event handler when the event is raised.

-In this example, the [EventToCommand](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.EventToCommand) is used to call the event that shows an edit form when a user clicks an item in the [ListBox](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.listbox).
+In this example, the [EventToCommand](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.EventToCommand) is used (to call an event) to display an edit form when a user clicks an item in the [ListBox](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.listbox).

-The code snippet below defines an [EventToCommand](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.EventToCommand) that processes the [ListBox](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.listbox)'s [MouseDoubleClick](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.control.mousedoubleclick) event.
+The code snippet below defines the [EventToCommand](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.EventToCommand) that processes the [ListBox](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.listbox)'s [MouseDoubleClick](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.control.mousedoubleclick) event.
 When the event is raised, the [EventToCommand](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.EventToCommand) invokes the bound **EditCommand**.
 This command requires a parameter: a **Person** object to be edited.

 ```xaml
 <UserControl x:Class="Example.View.MainView" ...